| |

 • Divide the mixture among small bowls.
 Add colors as desired and mix well.

-• Spread the icing on the cooled cookies and sprinkle with colored sugar, sprinkles, or small candies, as desired.
+• Spread the icing on the cooled cookies and sprinkle with colored sugar or sprinkles, as desired.
 The icing hardens quickly, so sprinkle as you frost.

 • After the icing has set, store the cookies in an airtight container at room temperature.